Sayeem Rana

-Sayeem Rana (born 1 March 1975) is a Bangladeshi singer, composer, music director, poet and professor.
-His full name is Md.
-Ziaur Rahman (Sayeem Rana).
+Sayeem Rana (born 1 March 1975) is a Bangladeshi singer & composer, Film music director, poet and music professor.
+His official name is Md.
+Ziaur Rahman.
 He won Bangladesh National Film Awards in best music director category for the film Nekabborer Mohaproyan in 2014.
-Prothom Alo Best Book Award 1416 and Dean's Award 2022 from Arts Faculty, University of Dhaka.
+Prothom Alo Best Book Award (1416), Sprauting Seeds International Short Film Award (2020), Arirang Singing Contest Silver Award in South Korea (2015), and Dean's Award (2022) at the Faculty of Arts in the University of Dhaka).
 He is an associate professor in the Department of Music of Dhaka University.

 Early life

-Rana was born on 1 March 1975 at the village of Jugia Dargah Para in Kushtia District of Bangladesh to Abdus Sobhan and Amina Khatun.
+Sayeem Rana was born on 01 March 1975 at the Arua Para Town of Kushtia in Kushtia District of Bangladesh to Abdus Sobhan and Amina Khatun.
+He completed the Secondary certificate course from Kushtia High school 1991, and higher secondary certificate from Kushtia Government College 1993.
 He graduated in June 1996 and obtained his post-graduate degree in January 1997 in Islamic studies from Dhaka University.
 In January 2009, he earned his PhD degree on the title Mass Music of Bangladesh: Subject and Tune Variation from the same university in the department of theatre and music.